Graylog2/graylog-plugin-aws/README.md

 You should see CloudTrail messages coming in after launching the input.
 (Note that it can take a few minutes based on how frequent systems are accessing your AWS resource) **You can even stop Graylog and it will catch up with all CloudTrail messages that were written since it was stopped when it is started a!gain.**

 **Now do a search in Graylog.
 Select “Search in all messages” and search for:** `source:"aws-cloudtrail"`

+## Troubleshooting

+### Enable Debug Logging

+To troubleshoot the AWS plugin, it may be useful to turn on debug logging for this plugin specifically.
+Note that changing the Graylog subsystem logging level to `DEBUG` in *System > Logging* does *not* affect the logging level for the AWS plugin.
+You will need to use the Graylog API to enable logging for this plugin.
+Execute this curl command against the
+Graylog node running the AWS plugin to enable `DEBUG` logging for it:

+`curl -I -X PUT http://<graylog-username>:<graylog-password>@<graylog-node-ip>:9000/api/system/loggers/org.graylog.aws/level/debug`

+### CloudTrail troubleshooting

+If the CloudTrail input is starting, and the debug log messages show that messages are being received, but no messages are visible when searching in Graylog, then make sure the SQS subscription is **not** set to deliver the messages in [raw format](https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html).

 ## Build